rust-lang/mdBook/book-example/src/for_developers/backends.md

 configuration information via `stdin`.
 Once the backend receives this information it is free to do whatever it wants.

-There are already several alternate backends on GitHub which can be used as a rough example of how this is accomplished in practice.
+There are already several alternative backends on GitHub which can be used as a rough example of how this is accomplished in practice.

 - [mdbook-linkcheck] - a simple program for verifying the book doesn't contain